Chinese Shar-Pei

 Chinese Shar-Pei Health

-- Ear Infections: The Shar-Pei’s ears are very small, making them more prone to infections.
-In worst-case scenarios, they may require surgery.
-However, your veterinarian may recommend weekly prophylactic ear cleaning to help prevent infections from occurring.
+- Ear infections: The Shar-Pei’s ears are very small, making them more prone to infections.
+Your veterinarian may recommend weekly ear cleanings with a medicated ear cleanser to help prevent infections from occurring.

 Chinese Shar-Pei History